cioccarellia/ksprefs/README.md

 ## Introduction
 <img src="extras/light/png/scheme.png"><br><br>
 KsPrefs (<b>K</b>otlin <b>S</b>hared <b>Pref</b>erences) is a wrapper for the default Android SharedPreferences implementation.
-KsPrefs goal is to bring both Kotlin & cryptography advanced features and standards on any Android app.
+KsPrefs goal is to bring both Kotlin & advanced cryptographic functions and standards over to an Android app.
-As a secondary purpose, this is meant as a replacement for the default SharedPreference API which lacks extensibility, customizability, security & conciseness.
+This library is meant as a replacement for the default SharedPreference API, which lacks security, conciseness, modularity and style.

-This library is different from its baseline because it creates and adds extra functionality, providing control and extensibility to the default API, to create a preference store with the following properties:
+KsPrefs is:
 - Strongly-typed
-- Null-safe & fail-safe reads
+- Null-safe & fail-safe
-- Encrypted
+- Secure
 - Optimized
 - Customizable
+- Practical
-- Non-verbose
+- Easy
 - Extensible
 - Open Source

 ## Functionality
 ### Constructor
-You should have only one `KsPrefs` instance among your codebase.
+You should create `KsPrefs` only once among your codebase.
 ```kotlin
 val prefs = KsPrefs(applicationContext)
 ```

-It is recommended to keep it inside your `Application` class, so that it's accessible anywhere in code.
+It is recommended to keep it inside your `Application` class, so that it's accessible anywhere in your code.

 ```kotlin
 class App : Application() {